List of GetBackers characters: Kyoji Kagami

-Kagami was first introduced when he came down to the lower town to "observe" the retrievers of "IL", first joining MakubeX's side and then later by going his own way.
+Kagami was first introduced when he came down to Lower Town to "observe" the retrievers of "IL", first joining MakubeX's side and then later by going his own way.
 Kagami first appears inside MakubeX's monitor room, asking MakubeX if he thought that the Raitei of old was some kind of god.
 When Ginji Amano and Kuroudou Akabane of the IL retrievers prematurely arrived in the underground waste districts, both Kagami and Juubei go to encounter and greet them.
 With Juubei squaring off against Ginji, Kagami is paired off against Akabane.

 Kagami is a master of mirrors, and his fighting style revolves around illusions and doubles by using diffuse reflections.
 His favorite choice of weapons are his mirror fragments, which are ground so finely that they resemble Diamond Dust which Kagami claims are made of demonic shards.
 When unleashed, these fragments can be inhaled by the opponent or absorbed through the skin if touched recklessly.
 Then, being diamond sharp, they damage the internal organs of the victim, even shredding them whenever possible.
 Another weapon in his arsenal is his speed.
 Very few characters have managed to match him in this department, except Ban, Akabane, and Himiko while under the effects of her Acceleration Scent.

 Deeply calculating and cautious, Kagami's penchant for observing and planning also makes him a master strategist.
 It was later revealed that he is a member of the mysterious Brain Trust.
 His favorite activity is to observe the actions of his opponents, hence his title The Observer.
 In the power struggle among the denizens of Babylon City, he appears to defer to the Voodoo King, though the King suspects him of treachery.
 He's also known as the Lord of the Looking Glass (魔鏡の王) because of his skills with illusions.